tv-indicator-page">

 3. Create an alert with Condition = Any alert() function call.

-4. In Notifications, enable Webhook URL and paste your connector endpoint (for AlgoWay — your AlgoWay webhook).
+4. In Notifications, enable Webhook URL and paste your connector endpoint.

 Notes